jina-ai/docs/chapters/logging.rst

 Jina logging message at first glance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's take a look at a logging example first.
-This will help you quickly understand the content of Jina's logging message.
+Let's start from an logging example.
 Jina logs messages with different formats in different situations.
 The example below follows the most commonly used format:

 .. highlight:: bash
 .. code-block:: bash